Tourism in Canada: Ecotourism

 Ecotourism, which emphasizes low-impact appreciation of nature, is gaining traction, with 82% of Canadians showing interest in it.
 A survey by Deloitte - Future of Canada centre found that 54% of Canadians are interested in Indigenous experiences, such as cultural workshops and traditional accommodations.
 Canada made up 2.2% of the world's ecotourism market in 2023.
 The ecotourism industry in Canada brought in a total of US$5,296.3 million in 2023.

-Organizations like Parks Canada and the Indigenous Tourism Association of Canada (ITAC) work to promote and empower local Indigenous communities in the tourism sector.
-Destination Canada joined the Global Sustainable Tourism Council (GSTC) in late 2023, committing to sustainable travel standards, indicating positive developments in domestic tourism strategies.
-Ecotourism hotspots include Grasslands National Park in Saskatchewan for camping and stargazing, Manitoulin Island in Ontario for Indigenous-led tours and outdoor activities, the Bay of Fundy in New Brunswick for whale watching, Torngat Mountains National Park in Newfoundland and Labrador for Inuit culture, and Wanuskewin in Saskatchewan for Plains Cree culture and bison restoration efforts.
+Organizations like Parks Canada and the Indigenous Tourism Association of Canada (ITAC) support local communities to bolster tourism.
+Destination Canada joined the Global Sustainable Tourism Council (GSTC) in late 2023.
+Ecotourism hotspots include Grasslands National Park in Saskatchewan, Manitoulin Island in Ontario, the Bay of Fundy in New Brunswick, Torngat Mountains National Park in Newfoundland and Labrador for Inuit culture, and Wanuskewin in Saskatchewan for Plains Cree culture and bison restoration efforts.